louipc/turses/README.rst

 .. _`issue tracker`: http://github.com/alejandrogomez/turses/issues

-Feel free to open issues with bugs, enhancements and features you will like to see in **turses**; or hack them yourselves and send a pull request!
+The branch in which I do most of the development is `develop`, I merge to `master` when the code is ready for a release and I use extra branches for working in particular tasks.
+If you want to hack with turses, branch-off `develop` or work there and send a pull request.

 Code
 ----